 Sound familiar?
 You get handed another piece of paperwork or art craft; you quickly congratulate your kid on a job well done.
 At the same time, thinking about what I am supposed to do with it now.
 Stop the madness finally figure out what school papers to keep.
 This easy-to-do file & keep system will help end the mom’s guilt and piles that add up.

 *This post contains affiliate links and I am an affiliate with Amazon.
 This means that if you click-through and make a purchase I receive a small commission (at no cost to you).
 I only write and endorse products I personally use, love and what I find helpful in being an awesome mom.
 For more details, Click here

 Let’s start from the beginning.

 After years of trial and error, I finally developed a system that works.
-As I enter the next phase of motherhood with my senior in high school I am now seeing the benefits of it.
+As I enter the next phase of motherhood with my senior in high school, I am now seeing its benefits.

 How to create the school paper keepsake system

 - Create a file folder or keepsake box

 To keep the school paperwork organized, you need a home for it.
 Create a hanging file folder and use a tab to label it.
 (Title ideas: school memories, school keepsakes, etc.)